gchq/sleeper/docs/usage-guide.md

 The clients module can be used as a dependency for an application to interact with Sleeper.
 This is not currently published but is built with Maven.
 We have a class `SleeperClient` that can be used as an entrypoint for direct access to an instance of Sleeper.
 This requires permissions to interact with the underlying AWS resources.

-We have an open issue to introduce a REST API that may simplify this in the future (https://github.com/gchq/sleeper/issues/1786).
+## REST API

+Sleeper has an optional REST API for interacting with a deployed instance over HTTPS.
+Only "add table" is available today; see the [REST API documentation](rest-api/README.md) for deployment, authentication, and endpoint details.
+The open issue tracking further endpoints is https://github.com/gchq/sleeper/issues/1786.

 ## Python API